 So they knew that entrapment would be a good defense for Mahmoud.

-And should things ever reach that point, the undercover agents were overly cautious and tried to talk him out of the attack.
+And since things, should things ever reach that point, the undercover agents were overly cautious and tried to talk him out of the attack.

-Though I don't know how I feel about how embedded within the agents were, this is not a good example of the FBI inventing terrorists out of whole cloth.
+Though I don't know how I feel about how embedded with him the agents were, this is not a good example of the FBI inventing terrorists out of whole cloth.

 Mahmoud had made his intentions to commit a violent mass casualty event totally clear, independent of and prior to the FBI getting involved.

-The story he wants to tell is one of right-wing oppression at the hands of the FBI.
+The story he wants to tell is one of right-wing oppression at the hands of a federal government who's labeled them all the terrorists.

-In a 2012 article in Rolling Stone by Rick Pearlstein, he lays it out really well.
+In a 2012 article in Rolling Stone by Rick Perlstein, he lays it out really well.

-Because they're involved, on some level, the FBI can control how the bust goes down, at what point the plot is disrupted, whether there's media attention or not, etc.
+Because they're involved on some level, the FBI can control how the bus goes down, at what point the plot is disrupted, whether there's media attention or not, etc.

 They can essentially use the investigation to help them tell the story they want the public to hear to get them to focus where they want them to focus.

-That's why from the 60s until the present day, these stings are almost exclusively used against left-leaning groups like Occupy and the anti-war movements, with Muslims being a very common target in the past 20 years or so.
+That's why, from the 60s until the present day, these stings are almost exclusively used against left-leaning groups like Occupy and the anti-war movement, with Muslims being a very common target in the past 20 years or so.

 They flip and tell the law enforcement about it.